cjl248/coinbase-algo-backend/README.md

 <br>

 This backend hits endpoints on Coinbase's REST API including GET /accounts, GET /orders, POST /orders, DELETE /orders, and GET /fills and serves data as needed for the <a href='https://github.com/cjl248/coinbase-algo-trading/blob/master/README.md'>frontend</a>.

-<br><br>
-<br><br>

-# README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...